dan-iel-lee/dan-iel-lee.github.io/about.markdown

 ---

 <img src="/images/propic.jpg" width="250px" height="250px" style="float: right; margin-left: 32px; margin-top: 0px; border-radius:50%;" />
 Welcome to my blog.
-I am (as of Spring 2021) a Junior at UPenn pursuing a Bachelor's degree in Computer Science and Mathematical Economics, as well as Masters degrees in Computer Science and Mathematics.
+I am (as of Spring 2022) a Senior at UPenn pursuing a Bachelor's degree in Computer Science and Mathematical Economics, as well as Masters degrees in Computer Science and Mathematics.

-My current technical interests lie in game theory, complexity theory, programming languages, category theory, and machine learning.
-I'm also interested in questions about knowledge/epistomology, logic and the foundations of math and computing, human behavior, societal behavior, and overall trying to understand the how the world works at both a micro and a macro level.
+My interests lie in theoretical computer science as a whole.
+In particular, recently I've been working on topics in online learning, game theory, and algorithmic fairness.
+I also enjoy thinking about cryptography, computational complexity, and graph theory.
+In the past, I've done some research in programming languages theory as well, with forays into category theory and Homotopy Type Theory.
 ### Links

 [Research, Projects, and Presentations]({{ site.baseurl }}{% link pages/projects.markdown %})